An introductory overview of how to send private and urgent messages, share files, start video calls, use @mentions, reactions, Emojis, and much more

 To confirm receipt of a message or to simply show that you “Like” or agree with a message, click the icon in the upper right corner of a sent message.
 Your reaction will be visible to the message sender.

 You may notice a icon next to the icon.
 Flag and/or color-code important messages for yourself to help you categorize and find those messages later.
 To find a flagged message, search by clicking the icon above the message box.
 Then, click on the icon on the right inside the search box.
+Choose a flag color you want to filter for and select Filter Search Results.
 Learn more about search optimization with our article on using flags and other available search features in our article about global, conversation, and advanced search options.

 Start a one-on-one video call or share your screen with another member by selecting the icon on the right toolbar within a private conversation.
 Find detailed instructions on using video calls and screen sharing in our in-depth article about hosting video calls.